jaysoo/jaysoo.ca/_posts/2015-06-09-react-contexts-and-dependency-injection.markdown

   });
 });
 {% endhighlight %}

-Now, of course this component is fairly simple, but it does contain the `max` logic that I think is worth testing.

 We have also increased **reusability** of our component by allowing late-binding of the `random` and `round` functions.
 If we wanted to provide different rounding strategies we will be able to -- say rounding